-Combineering has developed a recycling solution for the Danish Red Cross, where we handle all the textile products they cannot sell in their own local shops.
-We are in contact with the majority of the European textile recycling industry, and are able to offer the Danish Red Cross the best possible prices for their clothes.
+Combineering has developed a recycling solution for the Swedish and Finnish Red Cross, where we handle all the textile products they cannot sell in their own local shops.
+We are in contact with the majority of the European textile recycling industry, and are able to offer the Red Cross the best possible prices for their clothes.

 Combineering has developed a process for a large pharmaceutical company that has transformed their production of modified yeast into highly sought-after feed for pigs.
 The method involved a physical and chemical degradation of the residual waste from production, as well as incubation with lactic acid bacteria to produce wet feed for pigs, which was attractive to many farmers.
 Over a period of 20 years, Combineering sold over a million tonnes of this feed.
 However, the project was halted due to changing EU rules, which made it impossible to manage the ongoing approval process.